jadetrue/frontend-valuation-feature/README.md

 We would like you to:

 - Add a "Valuation changes" section to the page, using `mock.png` as a rough guide
+  - sincePurchase is calculated by `recentValuation - originalPurchasePrice`
+  - sincePurchasePercentage is calculated by `sincePurchase / originalPurchasePrice`
+  - annualAppreciation is calulcated by `sincePurchasePercentage / number of years since purchase`
 - Ensure markup is semantic and accessible
 - Consider opportunities to reduce repetition in the code and increase legibility
 - Make effective use of Git